mdolidon/endlines/README.md

         check                   : perform a dry run to check current conventions.

       If no files are specified, endlines converts from stdin to stdout.
+      Supports UTF-8, UTF-16 with BOM, and all major single byte codesets.

       General   -q / --quiet    : silence all but the error messages.
                 -v / --verbose  : print more about what's going on.